tclyit/currencyconverter/README.md

 2. Terminal Commands
 3. TO DO next
 4. Setup
+5. Demo

 Description:
-This small project is about currency converter based on API rate source on Fixer.io.
+This small project is about currency converter based on API rate source on `Fixer.io`.
 - Uses Angular 2
 - Build system setup with Webpack
 - This app converts currency from 'CAD, USD, EUR' to 'CAD, USD, EUR' rate